 If one of the first two control cases is ended, and a third case is ongoing with a reduced level of supervision, the candidate needs to resume a weekly face-to face supervision to meet the weekly supervision requirement of two control cases outlined above.

-q) Upon recommendation of the Progression Committee, the Chair of Evaluation will assemble a five member Case Presentation Evaluation committee.
+r) Upon recommendation of the Progression Committee, the Chair of Evaluation will assemble a five member Case Presentation Evaluation committee.
 The individuals who sit on the case presentation committee are comprised of the two case readers who have followed the candidates control work and three individuals who are not familiar with the candidate’s work.
+In DC, the committee is comprised of one case reader and four individuals who are not familiar with the candidate’s work.

 One reader has followed the case to be presented in yearly meetings with the candidate and PC person and knows the case that is presented, but has no other contact with the candidate.